AlexBaranosky/My-Intellij-Live-Templates/README.md

-These are the Intellij Live Templates I like to use to make developing in Java and Scala more fluid.
+These are the Intellij Live Templates I like to use to make developing in Java, Scala and Clojure more fluid.
 Why spend your time/effort typing, when you could use it thinking about the problem at hand?

 I've kept all my live templates to 2 unique chars, to be clear 'tst' has two unique chars =)